Explore Over 11,000+ Conditions, Medications, and Symptoms.

 Haphephobia, also known as touch aversion or touch phobia, is an anxiety disorder characterized by an intense and irrational fear of being touched or touching others.
 People with haphephobia experience extreme distress and anxiety when faced with situations involving physical contact.
 Haphephobia falls under the category of specific phobias, which are anxiety disorders characterized by an intense fear of specific objects, situations, or activities.
 In this case, the fear is centered around tactile stimuli.

-3 people with Haphephobia
+4 people with Haphephobia are on Alike.

 Signs & symptoms